mathew-hall/esp8266-dht/README.md

 This application builds on [Martin's DHT22 webserver](http://harizanov.com/2014/11/esp8266-powered-web-server-led-control-dht22-temperaturehumidity-sensor-reading/) implementation, which uses [sprite_tm's ESP8266 httpd](http://www.esp8266.com/viewtopic.php?f=6&t=376).

 This version adds a check to make sure a DHT sensor is connected, and prevents the sensor being polled past the manufacturer's maximum frequency.
-It also logs sensor readings to a remote machine over the network.
+It also logs sensor readings to a remote machine over the network as JSON, sent over UDP.

+In addition to a DHT sensor, a DS18B20 1wire temperature sensor can be attached to port 0.
+If there's one attached, readings will be sent to the logging server and shown in the dht22.tpl page on the webserver.

 # Configuration

 There are a few parameters that can be changed:
  * user/user_main.c: sensor type (DHT11 or DHT22) and poll rate
- * tempd.c: hostname and UDP port to send readings
+ * tempd.c: hostname and UDP port to send readings, poll rate for readings

 # Building